Dego-Group/dego-package/README.md

-This project will soon become a full open source project, I am activly working on the documentation to make it easier to contribute!
+This project will soon become a full open source project, I am actively working on the documentation to make it easier to contribute!